B2B Notice: For business customers only – not for private individuals.

 • Suitable for solar applications

-• Best choice in combination with inverter
+• Best choice in combination with

 • Maintenance-free and vibration-resistant